claudiowilson/LeagueJS/README.md

 [![Join the chat at https://gitter.im/League-JS/Lobby](https://badges.gitter.im/League-JS/Lobby.svg)](https://gitter.im/League-JS/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A Javascript Wrapper for the League of Legends API
+A Javascript Wrapper for the League of Legends API.

 ## How To Use
 // TODO: rework this doc-part